 Each member of Chamberlain’s nursing faculty holds a master's or doctorate degree – read more about our instructors.

 *The Bachelor of Science in Nursing degree program at Chamberlain College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791).
 Chamberlain College of Nursing is accredited by The Higher Learning Commission (HLC, www.hlcommission.org).

 1For students residing in the state of Tennessee, the Bachelor of Science in Nursing (BSN) degree program will consist of 123 credit hours (21 liberal arts and sciences; 25 nursing).

 2All registered nurses with a current, active RN license in the U.S. or from a jurisdiction that is an associate member of the National Council of State Boards of Nursing (NCSBN) may be awarded up to 77 proficiency credit hours through the Chamberlain College of Nursing Articulation Plan (CCAP).
 This includes 37 liberal arts and sciences credits and 40 nursing credits.

 General Hospital.
 Read more!

-Chamberlain College of Nursing has a 125-year
+Chamberlain College of Nursing has more than 125 years of

-history of preparing extraordinary nursing graduates.
+history preparing extraordinary nursing graduates.
 Read more!